sahahn/parc_scaling/docs/base_results.md

 ![fits](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/base_results_fit1.png)

+Is it problematic that we only have random parcellations with over 3,000 parcels?
+No, but see [here](./size_differences.html) for a more detailed look.

 ## Parcellation Type As Interaction

 We can also alternately model parcellation type as as both a fixed effect and with a possible interaction with Size.